-Wearable IoT devices, namely smartwatches and fitness trackers, are the among the most conspicuous examples of Internet of Things (IoT) technology.
+Wearable IoT devices, namely smartwatches and fitness trackers, are among the most conspicuous examples of Internet of Things (IoT) technology.

 According to a recent IoT technology survey from Clutch, wearables are used primarily for singular functions such as checking the time and tracking exercise.